 1. Wear proper horse riding equipment

 Regardless of your preferred style of riding (Western or English riding), you don’t want to show up wearing a miniskirt, shorts, or beach sandals.
 Long pants and proper footwear are essential for horse riding.
-Any close-toed shoes might do the job, but it would be ideal if you have a pair of low heeled boots, no more than 1-1.5 inches, to avoid slipping through the stirrups.
+Any close-toed shoes will do the job, but it would be ideal if you have a pair of low heeled boots, no more than 1-1.5 inches, to avoid slipping through the stirrups.

-Don’t wear scarves, purses, or any other accessories that could get tangled in the reins, saddle, bushes, or trees.
+Don’t wear scarves, purses, backpacks, or any other accessories that could get tangled in the reins, saddle, bushes, or trees.
 Lastly, it is always recommended to wear a helmet for your safety.

 2. Greet your horse